KholdStare/kholdstare.github.com/_posts/2013-07-23-sense-of-scale-vr.markdown

 * __Relative size__ - assumes at same distance
 * __Parallax__ - assumes objects are stationary

+TODO: gif with the room with mis-sized objects

 Clearly, we need to involve as many cues as possible to give a complete idea of scale.
 We need stereoscopic vision to go the full distance, and we shall why.